 Biden budget seeks more for schools, health care and housing

-President Joe Biden is releasing a $1.5 trillion wish list for the federal budget
+President Joe Biden has released a $1.5 trillion wish list for his first federal budget

+Bipartisanship in 2011 also restricted Democrats' ambitions, a problem they’re now trying to address.
+White House press secretary Jen Psaki said the administration was “inheriting a legacy of chronic underinvestment” because of the caps.

+“The president is focused on reversing this trend and reinvesting in the foundations of our strength,” she told reporters at a briefing.

-At stake is roughly one-third of the huge federal budget that is passed by Congress each year, funding the military, domestic Cabinet department operations, foreign policy and homeland security.
-The rest of the budget involves so-called mandatory programs that are locked in and basically run on autopilot, chiefly Social Security, Medicare and Medicaid.
+At stake is “discretionary spending,” roughly one-third of the huge federal budget that is passed by Congress each year, funding the military, domestic Cabinet department operations, foreign policy and homeland security.
+The rest of the budget involves so-called mandatory programs with locked-in spending, chiefly Social Security, Medicare and Medicaid.

-This so-called discretionary spending passes each year on a bipartisan basis through Capitol Hill's time-tested appropriations process.
-The Biden request provides a significantly smaller 1.6% increase to the $700 billion-plus Pentagon budget than it provides to domestic accounts.
+The Biden request provides a significantly smaller 1.6% increase for the $700 billion-plus Pentagon budget than for domestic accounts.
 Homeland security accounts would basically be frozen, reflecting opposition among Democratic progressives to immigration security forces.

+Senate Republicans were quick to criticize the modest proposed increase for defense, with Minority Leader Mitch McConnell, Oklahoma's Jim Inhofe, Florida's Marco Rubio, South Carolina's Lindsey Graham and Alabama's Richard Shelby releasing a joint statement.

+“Talk is cheap, but defending our country is not," they said.
+“We can’t afford to fail in our constitutional responsibility to provide for the common defense.
+To keep America strong, we must balance domestic and defense spending priorities."

-The appropriations process was, in fact, one of the few consistent success stories of former President Donald Trump's tumultuous four-year tenure in office, but this year's budget cycle is not governed by a broader outline.
-The lapse of formal “caps” on appropriations opens the door to more domestic spending favored by Biden and Democrats but invites a battle with Republicans over military accounts.
+The appropriations process was one of the few consistent success stories of former President Donald Trump's tumultuous four-year tenure in office, but this year's budget cycle is not governed by the formal spending caps of a broader outline.
+The lapse of those caps opens the door to more domestic spending favored by Biden and Democrats but invites a battle with Republicans over military accounts.

 The Biden administration believes the caps, imposed by a long-abandoned 2011 budget deal, caused a decade of severe underinvestment in public services that the president is now trying to turn around with large increases that would mostly bypass national security programs.

-An administration official, speaking on condition of anonymity to discuss private conversations, said the request would bring spending in line with historic averages.
-It seeks $769 billion in non-defense discretionary funding, a sum the official said is equal to the 30-year average of spending relative to the overall U.S. economy.
+The administration says the request would bring spending in line with historical averages.
+It seeks $769 billion in non-defense discretionary funding, about equal to the 30-year average relative to the overall U.S. economy.

 Biden wants to increase the Education Department’s budget by a massive 40.8% to $102.8 billion, which includes an additional $20 billion in grants for high-poverty schools.

-The Department of Health Human Services would get a 23.1% boost to $133.7 billion.
-There would be additional funds to combat opioid addiction and for the Centers for Disease Control and Prevention, whose mission took on new urgency in the aftermath of the coronavirus pandemic.
+The Department of Health and Human Services would get a 23.1% boost to $133.7 billion.
+There would be additional funds to combat opioid addiction and for the Centers for Disease Control and Prevention, whose mission took on new urgency during the coronavirus pandemic.
 The administration is also asking for $6.5 billion to establish a biomedical research agency to address cancer, diabetes, Alzheimer's and other diseases.

+Biden is seeking a $14 billion increase across government agencies to address climate change.
+It's part of a whole-of-government approach to the climate crisis that includes billions to boost environmental justice for communities near refineries, power plants and other hazardous sites.

 Passing the president’s plan as written through Congress is typically a long shot.
 Recent history and guaranteed conflicts with Republicans are likely to force lawmakers to put discretionary accounts on autopilot for months after the Sept.
 30 expiration of the budget year.